Calplus/PUBLIC_ARCHIVE-SC1003-The_Great_Sorter/README.md

   <img src="assets/calvin-grid.svg" alt="Calvin Grid distribution diagram" width="420" />
 </p>

+- **In plain terms**: it works like dealing a sorted deck of cards into 10 piles, one card at a time, left to right, looping back to pile 1 after pile 10.
+Because the "deck" (the 50 students) is sorted from most-common profile to rarest before dealing starts, every pile ends up with a mix of common and rare students instead of one pile getting all of the same type first.
-The "Calvin Grid" is the actual distribution trick: lay the 50 students, already sorted from most-common profile to rarest, into a 5-row by 10-column grid, filled row by row, left to right.
+- **More precisely**: the "Calvin Grid" lays the 50 sorted students into a 5-row by 10-column grid, filled row by row, left to right.
 Each of the 10 columns becomes one subgroup.
 Because a run of identical, common profiles only ever spans part of a row before the next-most-common profile takes over, reading down any single column picks up a different profile from almost every row, so every subgroup ends up with a mix of common and rare students instead of one subgroup getting all the "easy" matches and another getting all the leftovers.

 Validation is visual rather than just asserted: `matchesCriteria()`/`mapToScore()` check every one of the 1,200 output subgroups against target ratios (a 3-2 gender split, a 1-1-1-1-1 school spread), and Matplotlib renders a diversity-score histogram plus pie charts for the lowest- and highest-scoring subgroups.